How Alice Adams Rescued Katharine Hepburn

 On the surface, Katharine Hepburn seems to have little in common with the working-class heroine of Alice Adams, a fumbling, insecure Midwestern girl longing to rise above her roots and rejected at almost every turn.
 But at the time she took the role, Hepburn could empathize with Alice much more deeply than she may have wished.

 After winning an Oscar for 1933’s Morning Glory, Hepburn was trapped in a series of dismal flops that threatened to derail her career.
 In Spitfire, she was comically miscast as Trigger Hicks, a faith-healing hillbilly.
 (If you’ve ever wondered how a Bryn Mawr girl says, “I’d better go rustle up some vittles,” this is your chance.)
 In Break of Hearts, she and Charles Boyer generated about as much electricity as a fuzzy slipper on a shag carpet.
-And in The Little Minister, she a played noblewoman disguised as a gypsy in mid-19th-century Scotland.
+And in The Little Minister, she played a noblewoman disguised as a gypsy in mid-19th-century Scotland.
 (No really.)
 Hepburn initially rejected that last one—and who can blame her—but was talked into it by her agent and then-lover, Leland Hayward.
 They broke up soon after.

 When Hepburn briefly fled Hollywood for the theater—where she had once felt so at home—the results were even worse.
 Her stint on Broadway, starring in The Lake, inspired Dorothy Parker’s famous quip, “She runs the gamut of emotions from A to B.” And that was one of the kinder comments.
 She returned to California with little of the self-assurance she had when she first stepped off the train just a few years earlier.